chemacenturion/Password-Generator/README.md

 ## Acceptance Criteria

 ```
+WHEN prompted for character types to include in the password
+THEN I choose lowercase, uppercase, numeric, and/or special characters

+* To satisfy this criteria I created the arrays "lowerCase", "upperCase", "number", and "specialChar";

 GIVEN I need a new, secure password
 WHEN I click the button to generate a password
 THEN I am presented with a series of prompts for password criteria

+* generateBtn was already provided for us.

+WHEN prompted for the length of the password
+THEN I choose a length of at least 8 characters and no more than 128 characters

+* Created two variables minLength and maxLength to refer to as parameters which to work within for later if statements
+  * Used if statement on line 32 to create required length and to signal alert if user selection is inadequate.

 WHEN prompted for password criteria
 THEN I select which criteria to include in the password

-WHEN prompted for the length of the password
+*Created a #prompt for length and a series of #confirms for user selection pertaining to the password criteria desired.
-THEN I choose a length of at least 8 characters and no more than 128 characters
-WHEN prompted for character types to include in the password
-THEN I choose lowercase, uppercase, numeric, and/or special characters

 WHEN I answer each prompt
 THEN my input should be validated and at least one character type should be selected
 WHEN all prompts are answered